kailash-manasarovar/statement/docs/timeline/2024/january.md

     - Curiously, this was also part of my child sexual abuse statement to the police when I described what the pedophile had done to terrorize me and make me too afraid to say no.
     - He would be furiously angry with me, and then be kind, and then be angry again, and repeat, sometimes this was within seconds.
     - It was devastating to my mind and emotional stability and my body still reacts strongly to this sort of thing, even though inside I'm relatively calm.
-    - I wonder did the two Ana's know about this, or were they simply taking instruction from Domingo who knew tactics like this would destabilize me because he had read the statement himself.
+    - I wonder did the two Ana's know about this, or were they simply taking instruction from Dominic who knew tactics like this would destabilize me because he had read the statement himself.

 ## Conservatory women

-- At some point, I told Paqui that Domingo and his associates were terrorizing me.
+- At some point, I told Paqui that Dominic and his associates were terrorizing me.
 - It was just before a piano concert at the social centre in Denia in January 2024 which the students of the conservatory are usually invited to.
 She asked me was I going to go, and I asked her if it was safe for me to go.
-- She seemed alarmed at my question which is when I told her I was being terrorized by men, Domingo and others.
+- She seemed alarmed at my question which is when I told her I was being terrorized by men, Dominic and others.
 - I believe I can trust her at that point, at least a little bit.
 - I had no idea she was 100% involved.
 - Furthermore, as well as the two Ana's, Katia the singer is also angry with me in my chamber music class.
 I feel it is all very unfair.